Alumni and Supporters

 Stay in touch

 We value your continued involvement in City life.
 As alumni of the University, our students feel more of an affinity with you than with any other professional.
 There are many different ways you can get involved, develop your management skills and gain valuable CV experience.
+Offering career advice, recruiting and becoming an international contact are all ways you can develop your own career.

 Donations from our friends and supporters enable us to offer life-lines to students experiencing financial hardship; invest in the university's pioneering research work; and support local community projects led by our student volunteers.